Rulesets in Digioh

 After adding your rules, click Save and Publish.

-Go back to the Boxes page, and open the conditions for one of your widgets.
+On the Boxes page, open the conditions for one of your widgets.
 You’ll see the Rulesets option in the the list of rules.

 Add the Ruleset rule to your widget, then select the ruleset you want to add.